 Brenau University seeks to provide a living and learning community free from distraction.
 Alleged violations of academic dishonesty are reported to the Office of the Provost and Vice President for Academic Affairs for adjudication.
-Alleged violations of sexual misconduct are reported to Brenau University's Title IX Coordinator, Dr. Amanda Lammers, vice president of student services.
-Alleged violations of other university policy on the Gainesville campuses are reported to the Dean of Students (or designee) for adjudication..
+Alleged violations of sexual misconduct are reported to Brenau University's Interim Title IX Coordinator, Rosanne Short, director of Military & Veteran Services.
+Alleged violations of other university policy on the Gainesville campuses are reported to the Dean of Students (or designee) for adjudication.
 Students who have allegedly violated University policy at Regional campus sites will be notified and required to meet with a designated member of the University staff or the Regional campus director for adjudication.